siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-01-understanding-ossec-an-open-source-host-based-intrusion-detection-system-hids.md

-In this blog post, we will dive deep into OSSEC: what it is, how it works, its key features, benefits, challenges, and why it’s a powerful tool for enhancing your organization's security posture.
+In this article, we will dive deep into OSSEC: what it is, how it works, its key features, benefits, challenges, and why it’s a powerful tool for enhancing your organization's security posture.
 ## What is OSSEC?